 Building a team

-After 10 years of running the charity and being a voice for patients across Europe, in 2019 upon receiving a terminal bowel cancer diagnosis, Andrew asked his colleague and friend Dr Lydia Makaroff to step in as Chief Executive.
+After 10 years of running the charity and being a voice for patients across Europe, in 2019 upon receiving a terminal bowel cancer diagnosis, Andrew encouraged his colleague and friend Dr Lydia Makaroff to apply for the role of Chief Executive.

 At the time he said: "As I hand over the reins, I have great trust in the team I will leave to run the charity day-to-day.
 We want everyone affected by bladder cancer – patients, carers, family and friends – to have a place to come to for support, information and advice.
 They need to know that someone is speaking up for them when key decisions are made about policy, care, treatment and research."